Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: Polytropic model of atmospheric escape

 Neatly, the approximate mass flux can be found immediately using the first iteration (Eqn \ref{eqn: itr}) - without needing to compute the contour.
 The mass loss rate, given by $4 \pi \rho u r^2$ and expressed in terms of $\gamma, \lambda_0$ and the lower boundary, becomes

 which has also been applied to stellar winds \citep{lamers1999}.
 Lastly, Equation (\ref{eqn: itr}) allows simple determination of all sonic-to-base ratios for flow launching highly subsonic:

-For tightly bound atmospheres, where \(\lambda_0 \gg 1\), and \(\gamma < 1\), \(1/\xi_0\) is of order unity and the term with the strongest dependence on \(\gamma\) arises from the density (see Eqn.~\ref{eqn: rho-sc}).
+For tightly bound atmospheres, where \(\lambda_0 \gg 1\), and \(\gamma < 1\), variations in \(1/\xi_0\) are of order unity and the term with the strongest dependence on \(\gamma\) arises from the density (see Eqn.~\ref{eqn: rho-sc}).
 On varying \(\gamma\), the mass loss rate and the fuel required from XUV heating, thus scale as \(\propto \lambda_0^{1/(\gamma - 1)}\).
-In general, however, the XUV flux cannot be directly inferred from \(\gamma\), because both dimensional parameters and the non-linear dependence on \(\lambda_0\) play significant roles.
+The dimensions of the mass loss and XUV flux are $\rho_0 r_0^2 v_{esc}$ and $\rho_0 v_{esc}^3$ respectively (Eqns \ref{eqn: mass loss} \& \ref{eqn: fluxon}), though solutions can be constructed so as to be insensitive to choice of $\rho_0$ (Sections \ref{subsec: LB} \& \ref{subsec: Mars-onset}).
 The broader landscape of \(\gamma\) is examined in more detail in Figures~\ref{fig: SolSpace} and~\ref{fig: conceit}.